Raffy23/keyboard-stats/README.md

 Small open source utility program to record keyboard usage in multiple applications and display them as a heatmap.

 ## Features
-* Record key presses with direct input api in windows
+* Record key events with raw device input api on windows
 * Display keyboard heatmap in customizable layout (SVG format)
-* Export Heatmap as svg or png
+* Export Heatmap as image
 * Currently supported layouts are: *Qwertz* and *Qwerty*
 * Save input data periodically and after program exit